Practical guidance for supporting aging parents with dignity,

 especially bills, can be a sign that managing paperwork has become

 overwhelming.
-It doesn't automatically mean there's a crisis, but it's
+It doesn't automatically mean there's a crisis, but

-a gentle cue to check in.
+it's a gentle cue to check in.

 Remember to see the whole picture.
-A neglected garden might just mean a
+A neglected garden might just

-sore back, not something more serious.
+mean a sore back, not something more serious.

 Trust your intuition.
-You know your parents better than anyone else.
+You know your parents better than anyone

-share specific, gentle examples.
+talk, you can share specific, gentle examples.

 Keeping Track Without Being Intrusive